dpaleka/consistency-forecasting/README.md

 - [`src/data/fq/synthetic/questions_resolving_2028.jsonl`](src/data/fq/synthetic/questions_resolving_2028.jsonl) is a file of 1000 synthetic ForecastingQuestions, each resolving by or in 2028, produced by [`src/generate_topic_questions.py`](src/generate_topic_questions.py).

-### Consistency tuple files
+### Consistency benchmark datasets

 - [`src/data/tuples_scraped/`](src/data/tuples_scraped/) contains the tuples generated from the scraped Metaculus and Manifold FQs in [`src/data/fq/real/20240501_20240815.jsonl`](src/data/fq/real/20240501_20240815.jsonl).
-There are 500 tuples per check, except for NegChecker and ParaphraseChecker, where the number is equal to the number of questions in the source if less than 500.
+There are 500 tuples per check, except for NegChecker and ParaphraseChecker, where we restrict to the number of questions in the source if less than 500.

 - [`src/data/tuples_newsapi/`](src/data/tuples_newsapi/) contains the tuples generated from the NewsAPI FQs in [`src/data/fq/synthetic/news_api_generated_fqs/20240701_20240831_gpt-4o_spanned_resolved.jsonl`](src/data/fq/synthetic/news_api_generated_fqs/20240701_20240831_gpt-4o_spanned_resolved.jsonl) described above.
 There are 500 tuples per check.